express-in-code-game/excode-design/fundamentals.md

     - the point is to play games/events, enjoy competetion, be inspired by the project, commercialization will devalue the product(game and the scene)
     - companies eventually lose the ability to innovate and eventually gravitate to revenue/stability goals, which kills the freedom, simplicity and individual creativity so desperately needed for games and playing
     - the project should be completely any-money-concerns free space, no strings attached or hidden, openly created and contributed, for anyone to play
-    - tournament system should be like other systems(groups, brackets, seasons etc.), except with points only, no prize money: playing games does not require any extra motivation, maybe some bragging rights
+    - tournament system should be like other systems(groups, brackets, seasons etc.), except with points only, no prize money: playing games does not require any extra motivation, except for some bragging rights
     - it is also important to keep the development process (game and scenarios) creative and pressure-free, which will lead to better product

 As Jesus says: